octalmage/multisig.money/README.md

 - Vote on proposals created by other users of the multisig
 - Execute proposals that have reached sufficient approval vote threshold

-This version of the UI is forked from https://github.com/ebaker/cw3-fixed-multisig-dapp and custimized for the [Terra](https://terra.money) blockchain.
+This version of the UI is forked from https://github.com/ebaker/cw3-fixed-multisig-dapp and customized for the [Terra](https://terra.money) blockchain.

 ## Proposal List UI